jexia/docs/docs/dataset/README.md

 </template>
 </CodeSwitcher>

-As a result you will get the next array of objects:
+As a result, you will get the next array of objects:

 ```JSON
 [{